raphdamico/zone-guide/src/guide/README.md

 * Email me at [raph@laughingkaiju.com](mailto:raph@laughingkaiju.com)

 ::: warning Work-in-Progress
-"This is just a stub for now, but I wanted to get it started so there was a good reference to check in on the rules during the game.
-Stay tuned for more!" —Raph
+"This guide is very much focused on the digital version of The Zone (for now), but the rules of the digital and physical editions are exactly the same!" —Raph
 :::

 ## Press, Podcasts & Streamers